New Zealand Immigration Lawyer Guide: AEWV Process Basics - FinancasPro.com

 Before you send sensitive documents, ask for:

-• The pay details and hours
+• You should also confirm the pay details and hours.

 These requests are not rude.
 They are basic due diligence.
 If the response is vague or hostile, slow down.